johannessarpola/rs-hackernews-cli/readme.md

 - exit = quits the application
 - help = prints out in-app help and command reference

-Working features:
-- Next and back viewing top stories, 10 at a time
-- Downloading the linked page to local folder <sub>(currently just goes to root of the application)</sub>
-- Open the link with your default browser (should work with most OS's with the help of [webbrowser](https://crates.io/crates/webbrowser))
-- View comments for story and replies to comments
+## Notes

-Operations should be mostly working but there are some bugs still left in the code.
+All the basic functionality should be working but there are some bugs.
 Some are written down in errors.txt and some ideas for upcoming features are in features.txt.
+Todos.txt is some meta-chores to be done.

 Contributions and feedback are welcome!

-I've kept a manual bug tracking at errors.txt, but you can create tickets as well.
-There are some ideas for features in features.txt as well and the state of them.